 Engineering and construction industry overview and indicators

-Baker Tilly Capital, LLC’s engineering and construction M&A update provides an overview of the U.S. engineering and construction sector, including recent performance and M&A trends.
+Baker Tilly Capital, LLC’s engineering and construction M&A update provides an overview of the U.S. engineering and construction sector, including recent performance and M&A trends for the six months ending June 30, 2018 (H1 2018).

 For more information on this topic, or to learn how Baker Tilly Capital specialists can help, contact our team.